Decoding general error correcting codes and the role of complementarity: Main results

 \section{Main results}

-In this Section, we summarize our results.
-We start with a general setting of the problem in~\ref{SS:ErrorC}.
-We provide constructions of a C-to-Q decoder and show its decoding error in~\ref{SS:MT}.
-We then provide errors on decoding classical information by pPGMs in~\ref{SS:pPGMs}.
-Finally, the decoding errors in the Hayden-Preskill protocol are given in~\ref{SS:HPCtoQ}.
+We here summarize our results.
+We present a construction of the C-to-Q decoder and its performance analysis in~\cref{SS:MT} .
+For completeness, we discuss a possible choice of decoding measurements for the CQ codes used in the construction in~\cref{SS:pPGMs}.
+Finally, our results on the decoding problem in the Hayden-Preskill protocol are summarized in~\cref{SS:HPCtoQ}.